 1. You’re in good enough shape to get started right now: Mountain biking is the ideal sport to ease into, even if you’re not at your physical peak.
-Since it’s a mental exercise just as much as physical, it’s nearly impossible to overdo it.
-This means your fitness level will naturally build up at about the same rate as your skill level.
+Since it’s a mental exercise just as much as physical, your fitness level will naturally build up at about the same rate as your skill level.
 The result?
 You won’t be left gasping for breath – you’ll just gradually improve with every ride.

 2. It’s actually a lot safer than it looks: It might seem insane to ride through twisting, turning, narrow trails over rocks and down steep hills.
 It’s not.
 Riding a mountain bike is a completely differently sensation than riding any other bike – it’s slower, more controlled, and much safer than it looks.
 Mountain bikes are designed to stop on a dime, power over roots, and hop down steep rocks.
 But that brings us to the next point…

 3. Do not buy the cheapest bike you can find: Seriously.
 Go for full-suspension with high-quality components.
 Maybe that means you save up and wait one more season – it’s worth it!
 In the meantime, renting a bike from your local shop, or borrowing from a friend will help you get a feel for what to look for.
 Take your time, and find an awesome bike.